IMI-eRnD-Be/wasm-run/README.md

     during the development (any file change is also detected and it rebuilds and restart automatically).

+## Usage

+All the details about the hooks can be find on the macro [`main`].

 ## Additional Information

  *  You can use this library to build examples in the `examples/` directory of your project.
     `cargo run --example your_example -- serve`.
-But you will need to specific the name of the WASM crate in your project and it must be present in the workspace.
+But you will need to specify the name of the WASM crate in your project and it must be present in the workspace.
 Please check the ["example"](https://github.com/IMI-eRnD-Be/wasm-run/blob/main/examples/example.rs) example.
  *  If you want to use your own backend you will need to disable the `serve` feature by